nizwant/postal_codes/README.md

 # Available postal codes project

-It's a repository where I want to transform pdf into csv, using python, I want to have iterative process, where I will validate solution and then improve it.
-I want to replicate the csv as best as possible.
-In the end I want script that will automate and streamline the extraction the process.
+It's a repository where I transform pdf created by Poczta Polska into csv, using python.

+The raw data costs 500zl but luckily they share the pdf so it might be possible to reverse process.